blipson/fundamentals-of-computer-graphics/assignment2a/README.md

 - Use the arrow keys to scale the model.
 - Use the mouse button + mouse movement left and right to rotate the model.
 - Use the ctrl key + mouse button + mouse movement to translate the model.
-- Use the shift key + mouse button + mouse movement to rotate the limb.
+- Use the shift key + mouse button + mouse movement to rotate the triangles as individual limbs.

 # Showcase
 ### Base assignment